UDC-GAC/ServerlessYARN/README.md

 **NOTE**: You must ensure **"id_rsa.pub"** doesn't exist when executing "vagrant up" the first time (or after a "vagrant destroy")

-- Inside the server node (you may use "vagrant ssh" to log in if using a virtual cluster) go to the **"ansible/provisioning/scripts"** directory within the platform root directory (accessible from **"/vagrant"** on the virtual cluster).
-Then execute the scripts to install and set up all the necessary requirements for the platform and start its services:
+- Inside the server node (you can use "vagrant ssh" to log in when using a virtual cluster) go to the **"ansible/provisioning/scripts"** directory within the platform root directory (accessible from **"/vagrant"** on the virtual cluster).
+Then, execute the scripts to install and set up all the necessary requirements for the platform and start its services:
     ```
     python3 load_inventory_from_conf.py
     bash start_all.sh
     ```

-**NOTE**: When deploying on an existing cluster through SLURM, you may skip the execution of the **"load_inventory_from_conf.py"** script.
-The inventory will be automatically generated considering the available nodes.
-A sample script for sbatch is provided on the **"slurm"** directory.
+**NOTE**: When deploying on a physical cluster that relies on SLURM for job scheduling, you can skip the execution of the **"load_inventory_from_conf.py"** script.
+The Ansible inventory will be automatically generated considering the available nodes.
+A sample script for sbatch is provided in the **"slurm"** directory.

 - Once you are done, you can shutdown the virtual cluster (if applicable) exiting the server node and executing: